 Biden has indicated that if he does take action to provide more student loan debt forgiveness, he may limit the relief to $10,000 per person, as well as exclude wealthier borrowers.

-His administration has already canceled more than $17 billion of the $1.6 trillion in outstanding federal student debt by expanding existing forgiveness programs for public-sector workers and borrowers who were defrauded by for-profit colleges.
-In addition, he’s extended the pandemic-related pause on student loan payments four times, most recently moving the expiration date from May 1 to August 31.
+His administration has already canceled nearly $32 billion of the $1.6 trillion in outstanding federal student debt by expanding existing forgiveness programs for public-sector workers, disabled borrowers and students who were defrauded by for-profit colleges.
+In addition, he’s extended the pandemic-related pause on student loan payments several times.

 But those actions fall short of a campaign pledge Biden made to more broadly cancel student debt.
 He’s also facing pressure to do more from other Democrats who are urging him to cancel $50,000 per borrower.